wuwowuyi/Finetuning-GPT-on-Multiple-NLP-tasks/README.md

 A training data example:
 `We know from other movies that the actors are good and they make the movie .
 Not at all a waste of time .
 The premise was not bad .
 One workable idea ( interaction between real bussiness men and Russian mafia ) is followed by an intelligent script	1` where `1` is the label, meaning the sentiment is positive.

-Best performance 0.984. (cs224n project baseline 0.966).
+Best performance 0.984. (cs224n project requirement 0.966).

-Block size 512, batch size 16.